Address Confidentiality Program (ACP)

 Must government agencies accept the substitute address on an ACP Authorization Card?

 Yes, with very few exceptions.
-State and local government agencies must accept the ACP substitute address when presented a valid ACP authorization card.
+Washington state and local government agencies must accept the ACP substitute address when presented a valid ACP authorization card.
 They cannot require a participant to disclose their actual address.

 Can ACP participants vote?